ymlu-xray/Imputation-pipeline-for-ChenLab/imputation.md

 ## liftover:
 Genome build: must change to grch37(hg19) for imputation server.
-  - update 07/12: There's option to let the imputation server on the imputation server.
-But I haven't find if the qc tools can works with hg38. and I didn't find the reference file for hg38 for qc tools.
-So it would be best if we just do the imputation on our end.

 Check the genome build of the data in readme or sampleinfo file.
 Details about liftover see liftover protocol.